anuraj/devskim/README.md

 The unofficial Docker image for Microsoft DevSkim - DevSkim is a framework of IDE extensions and Language analyzers that provide inline security analysis in the dev environment as the developer writes code.
 More details about DevSkim - https://github.com/microsoft/DevSkim

+> This image built using DevSkim CLI tools version 0.1.11

 ### Basic Usage

 You can run the following command to analyze your source code with docker image.